Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 “It’s cold out” -> I started running and playing beatsaber instead of weight lifting.

+#####Booting up

+Occasionally, for one reason or another, I'll have fallen out of my regular rhythm, and I won't have exercised in a week or more.
+As noted, this is a kind of positive feedback system: when I'm in an equilibrium where I'm not exercising, going to exercise feels particularly onerous, but when I'm exercising regularly, going to exercise will usually feel attractive.

+So when I'm attempting to boot up from one equilibrium to another, I'll try to find the easiest and most attractive form of exercise, to lower the required activation energy as much as possible.
+In practice this usually means playing beatsaber.

 #####Action Chunking

 Sometimes, I will hit my trigger to go out an exercise (what the trigger is might vary day by day, but often it is my first work break), and I just won’t feel like it.

 In this situation I default to “action chunking”: I’ll ask “what’s the smallest proximal next action that I need to do to go strength train?”, and then visualize that next step in my head.
-I find that just visualizing the action, over and over, tends to cause me to get up and execute the action
+I find that just visualizing the action, over and over, tends to cause me to get up and execute the action.

+[Note: this seems related to unbundling clarification and execution]

 For instance, if I’m sitting on the couch in the office, the first step to going to exercise is to stand up and press the button on the elevator.